-Research funds are endowments designated by the Board of Trustees of Cornell University to support research accomplished in the Law School.
+Research funds are endowments designated by the Board of Trustees of Cornell University to support research accomplished by faculty and students in the Law School.
 Donors are encouraged to establish such endowed funds to promote scholarly research in the area of study or legal specialization of their choice.

 Harry Bitner Research Fellows Established in 2001 by Anne Bitner and Richard H. Gilden J.D.
 '71 in memory of Harry Bitner, the Edward Cornell Law Librarian from 1965 to 1976, this fund provides resources to bring a Distinguished Fellow, expert in law research, to the Law School for a residency lasting as long as two months, during which time the Fellow provides instruction and training to improve and optimize the research capabilities of Law Library staff.

 Judge Albert Conway Memorial Fund for Legal ResearchEstablished by gifts from the William C. and Joyce C. O'Neil Charitable Trust beginning in 2014, the Judge Albert Conway Memorial Fund for Faculty Research supports scholarly research by a faculty member of Cornell Law School in an area of law important to the jurisprudence of Judge Albert Conway, Chief Judge of the New York Court of Appeals.
 These areas include legal ethics and professional responsibility; the administration of the courts; labor and employment law; civil rights, including free speech and freedom of religion; and the common law, including torts, contracts, and property.